wang-ye/wang-ye.github.io/_posts/2017-07-25-a-note-on-meta-classes.md

 ```

 ## Summary
-metaclass is the factory for classes.
-It is one of the deeply hidden Python dark magic, and should not be used in 99% of the scenarios.
-However, it can also be super powerful for certain problems.
-This blog introduces two of them.
-You can also find more use cases such as class validation and annotation in [this awesome book]().
+metaclass is the factory for building classes.
+It leverage the keyword *type* for all the magics.
+In fact, it is a deeply hidden dark magic, and should not be used in 99% of the scenarios.
+However, if used correctly, it can also be super powerful.
+This blog introduces two use cases.
+You can also find other uses such as class validation and annotation in [this awesome book](http://www.effectivepython.com/).